No description

 Security

-• Use hero_proxy for external/TLS access
+• Use hero_proxy for external/TLS access.

 Admin UI whitelist (optional)